16 Aug Naxos » Discovering the Greek Cyclades

 Start by having breakfast at Agios Georgios Beach where you will find a chill surfer beach restaurant all the way at the end called “beach cafe”.
 They serve tasty fruit smoothies during the day and colorful cocktails at night.
 Each week they have a BBQ including fresh fish.
 Continue towards the south and visit Mikri beach where you can find the wind and kite surfers.
 It’s not cheap to get a lesson but it’s free to watch and that’s a sight on it’s own!
 End at Kastraki beach where you will find some beaches where you can enjoy the waters in your birthday suit (if you know what I mean!)

-The guy at the scooter rental said it right: ‘you haven’t visited Naxos if you don’t visit the old towns.’
+‘You haven’t visited Naxos if you don’t visit the old towns.’ a local told us.
 From Hora (Chora) you drive towards Halki (on the roadsigns it’s written like “Chalki”.)
 This historic village is very cute and you will find a few tavernas (restaurants) where the food is extremely authentic and fresh.
 I stopped for an iced Frappé coffee and drove up to Filoti where you can find the Cave of Zeus where you need to continue on foot and climb up for about 20 min with incredible views along the way!
 Tip » Bring enough water and some lighting for in the large dark cave.

 After that I kept going towards Stavros, Koronos, mesi and Apollonas until you reach the most northern part.
 In between I drove down to Liona Bay where you will find a rocky beach with black sand and 1 or 2 restaurants.
 Great for cooling down before heading on.